Wuxia vs. Xianxia vs. Western Fantasy: The Ultimate guide (2025)

 The history of wuxia is basically a study in Chinese culture.
 I wrote a brief history of it, detailing some of the cool moments in wuxia history.

-Core Themes and Values
+Core Themes and Values in Wuxia

 The wuxia genre generally follows a few core elements:

-• The Jianghu (江湖) : Literally translating to the ‘rivers and lakes’ of ancient China, this is the setting of all wuxia tales.
+• The Jianghu (江湖): Literally translating to the ‘rivers and lakes’ of ancient China, this is the setting of all wuxia tales.
 In a sense, it’s like the lawless ‘wild west’ that’s seen in western movies.
-It’s less a physical location and more a culture, an underworld and scene for itinerant martial artists, merchants, traders, outlaws, gangs, craftsmen, adventurers, rebels and more.
+It’s less a physical location and more a culture, an underworld and scene for itinerant martial artists, merchants, traders, outlaws, gangs, craftsmen, adventurers, rebels, and more.
 While the imperial court rules the world, the jianghu rules the underworld.
 It’s not necessarily a shady place, though there are shady elements.
 There is a moral code that exists in the jianghu, a set of laws that exists in a world with no laws.
 For more on the jianghu, check out this guide.

 • Chivalry or the Code of the Xia: The code of the xia is a chivalrous code that governs the actions of heroes.
 It is founded on honor and righteousness.
 It emphasizes repaying acts of kindness, and violence and vengeance on villains.
 Adherence to this code is what creates heroes and villains, and can create generational grudges and quests that continue for hundreds of years.
 For more on the code of the xia, check out this guide.